Becoming one of Hollywood’s most famous cars wasn’t easy.

 An Ohio-based liquidating company named Consolidated International orchestrated a last-ditch effort to put the carmaker back on track.
 It purchased DeLorean’s unsold DMC-12s and, after a bitter court battle with the firm, advertised them with huge rebates in major car publications in the United States.
 Somewhat ironically, it presented the cars as being part of “a vanishing breed.”

-Historians disagree on the exact number of DMC-12s built.
-What almost no one disputes is that a total of about 9200 units were built in 1981 and 1982, and that sales lasted until the 1983 model year.
+James Espey, a historian and the vice president of the modern-day DeLorean Motor Company, told Autocar that 8975 production units of the DMC-12 were built.
+They were produced in 1981 and 1982, and sales lasted until the 1983 model year.
 Most were sold new on the American market, though a handful of right-hand-drive cars were made for the British market.
 Some were converted by Wooler-Hodec, and a small number were built by the factory.

 The unborn DMC-24